freysn/ldg_core/README.md

 S. Frey, “Optimizing Grid Layouts for Level-of-Detail Exploration of Large Data Collections,” 2022, doi: 10.1111/cgf.14537.

 It has been tested on macOS BigSur and Ubuntu 20.04.

+//
+// Copyright (c) Steffen Frey (University of Groningen, Netherlands).
+All rights reserved.
+// Licensed under the MIT license.
+See LICENSE file in the project root for details.
+//

 <!-- Below, a quick sketch of the main concept is provided.
 Please refer to the paper for details. -->

 <!-- * TODO -->